Study Programme

 Your local Young People’s Service/Connexions will give you further information on the programmes and what is involved.
 You will then complete a referral form and be invited to visit North Lancs Training Group for an informal interview and a look around the local centre.

 You may have heard about North Lancs Training Group and the Study Programme from friends or relatives and wish to visit us yourself.
 This is known as a self referral.
-You can drop in to one of our centres in either Accrington or Oldham where one of our Tutors will be more than pleased to show you around and give you advice.
+You can drop in to one of our centres in either Accrington, Oldham or Bury, where one of our Tutors will be more than pleased to show you around and give you advice.

 Contact your local Study Programme Centre now to find out more: